DSSGxUK/bmwi/documentation/docs/steps/model.md

 - `difference compared to last year`: Difference in unemployment rate compared to this month last year

-- `percentage difference compared to last month`: Percentage of change in unemployment rate compared to same time last month
+- `% month diff`: Percentage of change in unemployment rate compared to same time last month

-- `percentage difference compared to last year`: Percentage of change in unemployment rate compared to same time last year
+- `% year diff`: Percentage of change in unemployment rate compared to same time last year

 - `predictions_average`: Average of predictions of the next quarter